fairment logo

 All articles

-What can I do about occurring creamy yeast on my kombucha?Updated a year ago
+What can I do about occurring creamy yeast on my kombucha?Updated 2 years ago

 Kahm yeast can occur here and there, even with experienced kombucha brewers.
 Here are a few tips on what you can do: